Bowlers Fees Structure and Free Early Education Funded Hours:

 a: Universal Credit (with a household income of £15,400 or less after tax).

-Income Support, Jobseeker’s Allowance (JSA), or Employment and Support Allowance (ESA).
+b: Income Support, Jobseeker’s Allowance (JSA), or Employment and Support Allowance (ESA).

 c: Tax Credits (with an income of £16,190 or less before tax).

-• Non-Financial Criteria: Children also qualify if they have an Education, Health and Care (EHC) plan, receive Disability Living Allowance (DLA), are
+• Non-Financial Criteria: Children also qualify if they have an Education, Health and Care (EHC) plan, receive Disability Living Allowance (DLA), are looked after by a local authority, or have left care.

-• How to Apply: Contact Islington’s Family Information Service on fis@islington.gov.uk / 020 7527 5959 to check eligibility and for further support.
+Contact Islington’s Family Information Service on fis@islington.gov.uk / 020 7527 5959 to check eligibility and for further support.

 Help with childcare costs for working families

-2. Scheme for Working Families
+2. Scheme for working families

 • Entitlement: 30 hours of free childcare per week (1,140 hours per year).